Our Early Focus

 Grain Testing and Independent Auditing

-- Grain produced under the ASP Certification process is sent to independent laboratories for pesticide residue testing prior to any grain being allowed to leave the farm as ASP Certified
+- Grain produced under the Certification process is sent to independent laboratories for pesticide residue and GMO testing prior to any grain being allowed to leave the farm as Certified Sustainable.

 - Independent accredited Auditors who are highly experienced industry participants; specialising and trained in farming production systems facilitate the audit process.
 They understand Natural Resource Management and the importance of growing and supporting regional communities.

-- These independent auditors also validate the NATA accredited testing which has occurred on the produce.
-This then allows the marketing body to ensure that the ASP Certified Standard has been rigorously followed, and supply traceability is ensured.
+- These independent auditors also validate the NATA accredited testing which has occurred on the produce and documentation for storage and transport.
+This then allows the marketing body to ensure that the Standard has been rigorously followed, and supply traceability is ensured.

 The farmers are required to validate their compliance to the standard by producing evidence i.e. Production records, Input register, operations reports.
 Copies of relevant evidence is recorded by the Auditors and kept on file.
 The Auditors also complete field inspections of production and storage areas.
-Visual inspection is also undertaken on the Natural Environment and Natural Assets of the ASP member’s property.
+Visual inspection is also undertaken on the Natural Environment and Natural Assets of the certified farmer’s property.

 In the event of non-compliance

-Should the auditor believe for any reason that there is inadequate evidence successfully to grant compliance to the ASP Certified Standard, the auditor must immediately report the non-compliance to the ASP Certified Producer, agronomist and ASP Certified Standards Review Board for investigation.
-The ASP Certified producer will be given a corrective action report and they will then liaise with the ASP Standard Review Board to ensure they make corrective action.
-Any grain produced from this farming unit will be withdrawn from sale as ASP Certified and sold into the conventional market.
+Should the auditor believe for any reason that there is inadequate evidence successfully to grant compliance to the Certified Standard, the auditor must immediately report the non-compliance to the Certified Producer, agronomist and Standards Review Board for investigation.
+The Certified Sustaianble producer will be given a corrective action report and they will then liaise with the Standard Review Board to ensure they take corrective action.
+Any grain produced from this farming unit will be withdrawn from sale as Certified Sustainable and sold into the conventional market.